AddisonG/awbw-tools/README.md

 ## Build Order Analyser

-This shows exactly what turn every unit you can see was built on.
-This can be good for knowing if the enemy saved funds, or if they have a hidden unit that you haven't seen yet.
+Shows exactly what turn every unit you have ever seen was built on.
+Good for knowing if the enemy saved funds, or if they have a hidden unit that you haven't seen yet.

+It can also let you make educated guesses as to the location of other units.

+For example:

+> 1. I can see that **this recon was built on turn 3.**
+> 2. That's very early - it means **my opponent's capture game is delayed.**
+> 3. Because of that, I know **my opponent cannot possibly have built a tank
+>    until turn 7** at the earliest (instead of turn 6), without base skipping

 ### Usage: